Provides information about long-term care providers to help consumers make an informed decision.

 We Assist People Searching for Long-Term Care Services As Well As Those Receiving Them

-1. For individuals/families searching for a nursing facility or an assisted living facility: • Information about facilities and services available. • Virginia Department of Health license inspection report. • Questions to ask and features to look for during the search.
+1. For individuals/families searching for a nursing facility or an assisted living facility: • Information about facilities and services available. • Virginia Department of Health and Virginia Department of Social Services license inspection report. • Questions to ask and features to look for during the search.

 2. For individuals receiving care in a nursing facility or assisted living facility: • Telephone counseling about how to best handle a concern; • Negotiation to resolve a dispute; • Formal complaint investigation aimed at achieving a resolution; • Visits and/or assistance from a volunteer ombudsman, if available.